Import

 Provide information to the data scientist

-Provide the data scientist with the information that they need to access Snowflake from Amazon SageMaker Data Wrangler.
+Provide the data scientist with the information that they need to access Snowflake from Amazon SageMaker AI Data Wrangler.

 Important